jasonashworth001/WikiChi-js/home.md

 Behold, the humble attempts at a self-hosted knowledge base for Chicago musicians.

-This is intended as a living, collaborative document. Â If you see anything you think could be improved or adjusted, feel free to reach out.
+This is intended as a living, collaborative document.
+If you see anything you think could be improved or adjusted, feel free to reach out.

 [Forum](https://forum.wikichi.org)
 [Files](https://files.wikichi.org)